-Mark has special expertise at the Federal Circuit.
+Mark has special experience at the Federal Circuit.
 Legal 500 reports, “prominent in the high-tech field, Mark Davies…is praised for his ‘unparalleled Federal Circuit experience.’”
-He is the author of the “user manual” for Federal Circuit appeals, Patent Appeals: The Elements of Effective Advocacy in the Federal Circuit (LexisNexis® Intellectual Property Law and Strategy Series, November 2017) .
+He is the author of the “user manual” for Federal Circuit appeals, Patent Appeals: The Elements of Effective Advocacy in the Federal Circuit (LexisNexis® Intellectual Property Law and Strategy Series, November 2017).
+Chambers USA recognizes Mark as being “particularly adept in acting on behalf of technology companies in complex patent appeals before the Federal Circuit,” with one client noting he “has a strong background in patent law” and “is a solid, thoughtful and an effective lawyer.”
+Another client calls him “amazingly progressive and forward-thinking.”
 His cases have involved virtually every area of patent law, as well as copyright, trade secret, and trademark law.
 Mark’s practice has a particular focus on cutting-edge legal issues of particular importance to high-technology clients, including issues such as agency deference, design patents, international damages, sovereign immunity and standard setting.

 Mark also appears frequently in federal district courts, serving as legal strategist in complex intellectual property cases.
 In high-stakes trials, Mark often leads ‘appellate eyes’ teams to set the stage for the inevitable appellate proceedings.

 Mark also plays an active role in the development of U.S. technology policy.
 He has represented clients at the Department of Justice, the Commerce Department, the Federal Trade Commission, the Patent and Trademark Office, and other government agencies.
 His amicus briefs on behalf of various technology clients are often cited in judicial opinions.